chavarera/PythonScript/Data_Structure_In_Python/List/ListComprehension.md

 ### If else :bomb: in list comprehension.
 Example:
-Find out even or odd number from 1 to 10
+Find out an even or odd number from 1 to 10

 Using normal for loop
 ```python